Salwan/salwan.github.io/_posts/2021-05-04-we-are-not-alone-maybe-1.md

 Our tiny technological awakening means that 100% (or pretty damn close) of all intelligent life in our galaxy has been around significantly longer.
 Imagine another intelligence that had a tiny technological headstart on us, could we ever be capable of comprehending something that will be invented after 5000 years of exponential technological advancement from where we are now? that's impossible.

-Some great scifi writers were able to somehow navigate beyond the limits of our imagination and explore what may lie on the highway to wherever all of this is going, one of the best examples of this I've ever read is a short story by Isaac Asimov called "[The Last Question](https://imgur.com/gallery/9KWrH)".
+Some great scifi writers were able to somehow navigate beyond the limits of our imagination and explore what may lie on the highway to wherever all of this is going, one of the best examples of this I've ever read is a short story by Isaac Asimov called "[The Last Question](https://imgur.com/gallery/9KWrH)" ([local backup for when imgur is gone]({{site.baseurl}}assets/comics/the_last_question.jpeg)).
 In it Asimov imagines how the very nature of humans will change across vast amounts of technological time co-evolving and eventually superseded by a thing that suspiciously resembles where Google is going for.

 ## But what about the Fermi paradox?